Vallauris Ceramic Fish Table Lamp

 Designer: To be appraised.

-Manufacturer: Made by many factories.
+Manufacturer: Made by several factories.

 In 1946 Pablo Picasso visited the city and became a potter.
 From that moment on, Vallauris will be the meeting place of the artistic aristocracy.
 Joan Miró, Henri Matisse, Raoul Dufy, Marc Chagall.
 Fernand Léger, Georges Braque, Jean Lurçat. Édouard Pignon, Tsuguharu Foujita.
 Jean Cocteau, Jean Marais, André Masson.
 Victor Brauner, all of whom, like the Master, will try their hand at ceramics.